 Cruise lines also have the duty to warn passengers about any dangers they might face offshore.
 Thus, injured passengers might still be able to recover damages, even for injuries that occurred during offshore trips.

 Filing a Cruise Ship Accident Claim in Florida

 Laws that apply to ships at sea are quite different from those that apply on the land.
 When it comes to maritime law and cruise ship injuries, passengers need to be very attentive since they purchase the ticket.
-Tickets usually contain information about the cruise line's liability in the unfortunate event of injuries sustained on board or during offshore excursions.
-The fine print holds the key to your legal rights as a passenger involved in cruise ship accidents and usually extends to stating the prerequisites that you need to meet in order to file a claim.
+Tickets usually contain information about the cruise line's liability in the unfortunate event of injuries sustained onboard or during offshore excursions.
+The fine print holds the key to your legal rights as a passenger involved in cruise ship accidents and usually extends to stating the prerequisites you need to meet to file a claim.

 Conditions to file a claim usually vary from cruise line to cruise line, but two of them are fairly typical:

 - The claim must be filed within one year following the event.

 - The passenger must warn the cruise line in a written statement about the intent to file a claim within six months following the event.

 How Can Miami Lawyer Sean M. Cleary Help?